Saturday, December 30, 2017

 • Why Do The Four Gospels Contain Differences?:

 -The reasons for the differences between the gospel accounts is not that they disapproved of each other's content.
 Rather, they were writing with a slightly different theological emphasis or intended audience.
 Matthew, for example, wrote mostly to Jews.
 Luke is more accessible to Gentiles.
 There were differences in reporting, which is only natural for reporters as they have biases and different perspectives.
 There were different points of emphasis.
-There is nothing wrong with choosing not to include certain content.
+There is nothing inherently wrong with choosing not to include certain content.
 John himself wrote, "And there are also many other things which Jesus did, the which if they should be written every one, I suppose that even the world itself would not contain the books that should be written” (John 21:25).
-That is a hyperbolic way of saying Jesus Christ said and did many things, certain details were included while others were not.
+That is a hyperbolic way of saying Jesus Christ said and did many things; certain details were included while others were not.
 If the material of the four gospels was a fabrication, then we should expect very few dissimilarities in reporting.
 If the four gospels were exactly the same in terms of content, then there would be no need to have more than one narrative of the life of Christ.
+We should expect more than a few similarities between the four gospels because they cover the same subject matter.

 • On The Q Source Hypothesis: